smlaage/PicoLCD_I2C/README.md

 Notes:
   - The user can select the respective I2C port (0 for i2c0, 1 for i2c1) and GPIOs for sda and scl.
   - Please refer to the rp2024 documentation to see the GPIO pins available for the selected I2C bus.
+  - Default linesize is 20.
+Default I2C speed is 100k.
   - Internal pull up resistors for SDA and SCL will be activates.
   - I2C clock speed of 100000 to 400000 are supported.
 Some displays can't handle higher speed.
   - At this stage. the functionality is limited to what I need for now.
 Other functions can be added easily.